 Our sales organization varies by market within each country and will change over time as we build critical mass and address various verticals within a market.
-Our quotacarrying sales representatives were approximately 250 at both January 31, 2021 and 2020.
+Our quota-carrying sales representatives were approximately 225 and approximately 250 at January 31, 2022 and January 31, 2021, respectively.
+In connection with our recent management changes, we reduced such headcount by approximately 35 representatives.
+We may make additional changes to our sales approach as we update our strategy.